prasadpatilbgm/AtliQ-Hardwares-Sales-Insights/README.md

 # AtliQ-Hardwares-Sales-Insights
-Sales Insights depicted using Tableau Desktop.
+Sales Insights depicted in a dashboard using Tableau Desktop.